MTawhid7/creative-catalyst-engine/WORKFLOW_GUIDE.md

 ### Step 6: Finalizing the Merge (Best Practice: Squash and Merge)

-**Goal:** Officially add your feature to the project with a clean, single commit on the `main` branch.

 1.  **Merge the PR using "Squash and Merge":** Once the Pull Request is approved, click the **dropdown arrow** on the green merge button.
 Select **"Squash and merge"**.
-2.  **Edit the Commit Message:** Condense the automatically generated list of commits into a single, clear message that follows our [Commit Message Conventions](#2-commit-message-convention).
+2.  **Edit the Commit Message:** Condense the automatically generated list of commits into a single, clear message that follows our [Commit Message Conventions](#commit-message-conventions).
 3.  **Confirm the merge.**

 ### Step 7: The "Sync Back" and Final Cleanup